 Only 3 ingredients is all you need for your own perfect graham cracker crust.
 Learn how to make graham cracker crust in this baking tutorial.
 Never buy one from the store again!

 Most of the time I’m all for a flaky butter crust.
 Which don’t get me wrong, nothing wrong with a perfectly flaky butter crust.
 Some pies, need a graham cracker crust!

-A homemade graham cracker crust is 1000x times better and with 3 simple ingredients, it’s so easy to throw together.
+This homemade graham cracker crust recipe is 1000x times better and with 3 simple ingredients, it’s so easy to throw together.

-What You Will Need To Make The Graham Cracker Crust:
+What You Will Need To Make The Graham Cracker Crust Recipe:

 To make a killer graham cracker crust, all you need is butter, sugar, and of course graham crackers.
 You can use storebought, or tackle a fun baking project and make this Homemade Graham Crackers Recipe!